rlautan/recras-wordpress-plugin/readme.txt

 Yes, since version 2.2.0!
 Please make sure you use the latest version of the plugin and please report any bugs you encounter.

 = Do you support Visual Composer, Brizy, etc. ? =
-We do not support page builders at this time and have no plans to do so.
+We do not support page builders and have no plans to do so.

 = Does the plugin support network installations? =
 Yes it does.
 You can set different Recras names (all settings, for that matter) for each site.